FASTest CHLAM Ag – Chlamydia

 Why is it important to test for Chlamydia?

 Chlamydia is a world-wide spread group of obligate intracellular bacteria in a wide range of species of animals and also humans.
 Chlamydia with zoonotic potential in mammals is C. psittaci, C. abortus, C felis and probably C. pneumoniae.
 In practice, special attention should be given to the chlamydiosis of the cat, birds (psittacosis or ornithosis), and sheep or cattle (abortion).

 Chlamydiosis of Birds

-Chlamydiosis of birds (psittacosis, ornithosis; C. psittaci) is present in numerous bird species, but especially in parrots and parakeets (psittacidae).
+Chlamydiosis of birds (psittacosis, ornithosis; C. psittaci) is present in numerous bird species, but especially in parrots and parakeets (Psittacidae).
 Psittacosis is an epizootic and notifiable disease, depending on the country.
 Infection can be caused by contact with contaminated faeces, nasal discharge and dust.

 Chlamydiosis of Cats

-Chlamydiosis of the cat (C. felis) is important especially in the coryza complex.
-In particular, kittens between of 2 and 12 months of age are predisposed to the disease.
+Chlamydiosis of the cat (C. felis) is important, especially in the coryza complex.
+In particular, kittens between 2 and 12 months of age are predisposed to the disease.
 The infection normally occurs via direct contact or droplet infection.
 Typically serous-purulent conjunctivitis with strong chemosis is shown unilaterally, sometimes also bilaterally.
 Due to the zoonotic potential, all animals of the litter should be tested and positive cases treated according to the ABCD guidelines and vaccinated after the clinical symptoms have disappeared (non-core vaccination).
 Untested and untreated animals can develop a latent carrier status with possible recurrences.